l8te/eleventy-test/index.md

 - tags show on post
 - tags show under excerpt on blog index
 - all tag index works
+- images with eleventy-img

 ## to do

-- separate directory/collection for work
+- separate directory/collection for work (paglist by collection?)
-- images/image handling
+- images from filename in frontmatter
 - 404 page

 ## issues